devsavage/slim-3-demo-app/README.md

 # Slim 3 Demo App
-This application will try to use most features of Slim 3.
+This application will try to use most features of Slim 3 as well as implement a few helpers along the way.
 I am using Eloquent ORM for the database implementation.
 You can read more about Eloquent ORM [here](https://laravel.com/docs/master/eloquent).
-I have also included my config file within this project which you can find in **confg/container.config.php**

 ## Current and Planned Features
 | Feature        | Description           | Status  |